 Each pre-built kernel has an associated configuration file that captures all of the details of the kernel's configuration.
 These files are located in the configs directory of the kernel source tree.
 For the pre-built kernels, the configuration files are named as follows:

 On an i386 architecture (32-bit):

-generic kernel standard and prt
+generic kernel standard

-trace kernel trace and prt-trace
+trace kernel trace

-debug kernel debug and prt-debug
+debug kernel debug

 On an x86\64 architecture (64-bit):